• Skip to main content

 A whole raw chicken with legs tied, on a bed of root vegetables ready to roast.

-Check the chicken after 75 minutes.
+Step 6 - Check the chicken after 75 minutes.
 Use a thermometer and check that the internal temperature reaches 165°, be sure to check the chicken in multiple places.
-If it's not 165°, put it back in the oven and recheck every 5 or so minutes.

 When your chicken is done, let it rest on the stovetop for 15 minutes before slicing so the juices can redistribute.